Safe Routes to School Facilities

 In 2015, the City of Little Rock made a commitment to make our streets safe and welcoming to pedestrians as a mode of transportation by passing the Complete Streets Ordinance.
 The City's Board of Directors have made "striving to improve vehicular and pedestrian safety" a "must-do" policy statement.

 We have work to do to achieve these goals.
 In Metroplan's review of 52 similar communities, our "walkability" score ranked last among them (pg.
 5).
+Only 29% of our streets (Pulaski County) have sidewalks (Table 4-2).
 In Smart Growth America's 2016 Dangerous by Design study, the Little Rock metro area was identified as the 14th most dangerous place to walk in the United States.
 These challenges took decades to create and they won't be fixed overnight.
 Prioritizing pedestrian movement in our 2019-2021 Sales Tax and Bond Infrastructure Requests is one way to make our community more pedestrian-friendly.

 Safe Routes to School